chpeer/chpeer.github.io/_posts/2025-05-09-qnap-nas-cloudflare.md

 This post outlines how to secure your QNAP NAS using Cloudflare Proxy and an additional reverse proxy Trafik.

+> [!CAUTION]
-Warning: Exposing your NAS to the internet makes it vulnerable to attacks - only do this if you know what you are doing, and at your own risk.
+> Exposing your NAS to the internet makes it vulnerable to attacks - only do this if you know
+> what you are doing, and at your own risk.

 # Background
 The widespread recommendation is to not have your QNAP NAS accessible from the internet in order to